xlladdins/xll/docs/Excel4MacrosA-D.md

 **DELETE.NAME**(**name\_text**)

-Name\_text    is a text value specifying the name that you want to delete.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text value specifying the name that you want to delete.

-**Important   **Formulas that use names in their arguments may return incorrect or error values when a name used in the formula is deleted.
+**Important&nbsp;&nbsp;&nbsp;**Formulas that use names in their arguments may return incorrect or error values when a name used in the formula is deleted.

 **Related Functions**

-DEFINE.NAME   Defines a name in the active workbook
+DEFINE.NAME&nbsp;&nbsp;&nbsp;Defines a name in the active workbook

-GET.NAME   Returns the definition of a name
+GET.NAME&nbsp;&nbsp;&nbsp;Returns the definition of a name

-SET.NAME   Defines a name as a value
+SET.NAME&nbsp;&nbsp;&nbsp;Defines a name as a value

 Return to [top](#A)